rohankhaitan/Natural-Language-Processing/Building RNN to Identify Sentiments/README.md

-Sentiment Analysis(Building Recurrent Neural Network from Scratch
+Building Recurrent Neural Network from Scratch for Sentiment analysis